verrazzano/docs/content/en/docs/setup/upgrade/multicluster/_index.md

 draft: false
 ---

 Each cluster of a multicluster environment is upgraded separately.
-Start with the admin cluster, and then each managed cluster, follow the [Upgrade Verrazzano]({{< relref "/docs/setup/upgrade/_index.md" >}}) instructions.
+Start with the admin cluster, and then for each managed cluster, follow the [Upgrade Verrazzano]({{< relref "/docs/setup/upgrade/_index.md" >}}) instructions.

 ## Verify the upgrade of each managed cluster